Russia and Ukraine Becoming Victims of the Notorious Bad Rabbit Ransomware

 “We have also seen similar but fewer attacks in Ukraine, Turkey and Germany.”

-Bad Rabbit encrypts the contents of a computer and asks for a payment – in this case 0.05 bitcoins, or about $280 (£213).
+Bad Rabbit encrypts the contents of a computer and asks for payment.
+In this case, it is 0.05 bitcoins, or about $280 (£213).
 Cyber-security firms, including Russia-based Kaspersky, have said they are monitoring the attack.

-The malware is still undetected by the majority of anti-virus programmes, according to analysis by virus checking site Virus Total.
-The outbreak bears similarities to the WannaCry and Petya ransomware outbreaks that spread around the world causing widespread disruption earlier this year.
+Unfortunately, the majority of anti-virus programmes cannot detect Bad Rabbit, according to a virus checking site Virus Total.
+Moreover, the outbreak bears similarities to the WannaCry and Petya ransomware outbreaks.
+These outbreaks had spread around the world causing widespread disruption earlier this year.

 One security firm, Eset, has said that the malware was distributed via a bogus Adobe Flash update.
 Researcher Kevin Beaumont has posted a screenshot that shows Bad Rabbit creating tasks in Windows named after the dragons Drogon and Rhaegal in TV series Game of Thrones.